 After you’ve calculated exactly how much life insurance and disability insurance coverage you already have, determine if it’s enough to provide for yourself and your children.

 If you don’t have substantial savings, life insurance and disability income insurance can become even more important.
-Standard disability income insurance offered through your work typically covers up to 60% of your salary before taxes.1 If that’s not enough, you can apply for a separate individual disability income policy through a financial representative or at work if it’s offered.
+Standard disability insurance offered through your work typically covers up to 60% of your salary before taxes.1 If that’s not enough, you can apply for a separate individual disability income policy through a financial professional or at work if it’s offered.

 Saving and investing comes next